 Again how you choose to get your little one around Mexico will vary.
 Whether it’s just to & from the airport in a taxi or to go off sightseeing in a golf cart or on a day trip in a tour van there are still many ways you can keep your child safe.
 Many of the items I’ve mentioned were products we’ve used to make our lives a little easier while keeping safety in mind.
 And since we are regularly on the go and always out & about they are all items we have literally put to use many, many times…if not still using them!
 Especially if you travel often many of these items will make your family vacation life easier.

-The following products were mentioned as items we personally used with our daughter.
-We are in no way affiliated with any of the manufacturers…
+The following products were mentioned as items we personally bought and used with our daughter…